Taipower Guishan Power Plant Guishan Ice Pop

 Taipei Foods

-It's not surprising that Taiwan Sugar and Taiwan Salt sell popsicles, but a power plant selling popsicles is truly "cool."
-The reason that the Guishan Power Plant sells "Guishan popsicles" is that during the early construction of this site, ice was needed to be added to the concrete mixing process to ensure even cooling of the heat and prevent cracks in the cement walls.
-The original ice maker has been preserved until today, and the power plant initially intended to sell ice to employees for a treat.
-However, word spread, and it became a hidden gem for many food lovers. *Open only from March to October each year.
+It's not unusual for Taiwan Sugar Corporation and Taiwan Salt Corporation to sell popsicles, but it's truly "cool" for a power plant to do so.
+The reason Guishan Power Plant sells "Guishan Popsicles" is that during the early construction of the facility, ice was needed during the concrete mixing process to ensure even cooling of the heat and to prevent cracks in the cement walls.
+The ice-making machine from back then still exists today.
+The power plant initially only intended to sell ice to satisfy employees' cravings, but word quickly spread, turning it into a hidden gem for many food lovers. *Open only from March to October each year.

-Taiwan Power Company Guishan Power Plant Guishan Popsicle Introduction
+Taipower Guishan Power Plant Guishan Ice Pop Introduction

-It's not surprising that Taiwan Sugar and Taiwan Salt sell popsicles, but a power plant selling popsicles is truly "cool."
-The reason that the Guishan Power Plant sells "Guishan popsicles" is that during the early construction of this site, ice was needed to be added to the concrete mixing process to ensure even cooling of the heat and prevent cracks in the cement walls.
-The original ice maker has been preserved until today, and the power plant initially intended to sell ice to employees for a treat.
-However, word spread, and it became a hidden gem for many food lovers. *Open only from March to October each year.
+It's not unusual for Taiwan Sugar Corporation and Taiwan Salt Corporation to sell popsicles, but it's truly "cool" for a power plant to do so.
+The reason Guishan Power Plant sells "Guishan Popsicles" is that during the early construction of the facility, ice was needed during the concrete mixing process to ensure even cooling of the heat and to prevent cracks in the cement walls.
+The ice-making machine from back then still exists today.
+The power plant initially only intended to sell ice to satisfy employees' cravings, but word quickly spread, turning it into a hidden gem for many food lovers. *Open only from March to October each year.

 Recommended Hotel Bookings